madetech/blog/posts/api_enabled_retail.md

 Integrating with third party services easily can be a compelling benefit.
 Enabling commerce anywhere (think "shop the look" on Instagram), or exposing product catalogues to price comparison or aggregation services without the need for a standalone channel manager to power an integration.

 Opportunities can be opened to work with partner organisations with complimentary offerings, or to encourage third party developers to interface with your systems.
-Reportedly 60% of eBay's revenue is driven through API calls, and for Expedia the number is reportedly as high as 90%.
+Reportedly 60% of eBay's revenue is driven through API calls, and for Expedia the number is said to be as high as 90%.

 ## Adoption Challenges in Existing Environments